 In New York, the police take their duties very seriously — even when it comes to laughter.
 Long Island resident Robert Schiavelli was chuckling in his living room until police charged him with disturbing the peace.
 Allegedly, Robert Schiavelli’s laughter was audible from across the driveway.

 Oftentimes, a criminal arrest is just plain laughable, or possibly a sign of police abuse.
-Although the police have the legal power to arrest, it must be conducted in a lawful manner in order to hold up in court.
-Whether or not your arrest is justified, it’s important to understand your legal rights.
+Although the police have the legal power to arrest, it must be conducted lawfully to hold up in court.
+Whether or not your arrest is justified, it’s important to understand your legal rights, and Joseph Tacopina can help ensure those rights are protected.

 An arrest occurs when an officer restrains you, either physically or verbally, so that you can answer for an offense or a crime.
-The officer may take you into custody immediately or give you an appearance ticket for a later date and must inform you of your Miranda rights:
+The officer may take you into custody immediately or give you an appearance ticket for a later date and must inform you of your Miranda rights.
+Joseph Tacopina emphasizes the importance of understanding these rights, which include:

 Generally, an officer needs a warrant in order to make a lawful arrest.
 However, warrantless arrests are allowed in certain circumstances ― such as if he or she witnesses a crime or an attempted crime.
 If you are arrested without a warrant, the officer must inform you of the reason for the arrest.